-It’s a question money expert Clark Howard gets all of the time, and he feels very strongly about the answer:
+It’s a question Clark gets all the time, and he feels very strongly about the answer:

 “Almost 100% of the time people have asked me about borrowing from their 401(k), the answer is ‘No!’”
 Clark says.
 “That has to be the last option and something you do when you’re out of all other possibilities.”

 “When people do borrow from a 401(k), historically it means that they end up with not near enough money to live on in retirement,” he says.